mhanratty/marketplaceux-usercollections/spec.md

 * The user should be able to click on the avatar and be taken to their profile to edit their avatar and display name.
 * Entering a name for the collection is required.
 * Entering a description for the collection is optional.
+* Adding an app to a collection is optional.
 * The user can choose whether to make the collection visible for others to view on the Marketplace.
 Making the collection visible should be selected by default.
 * There should be a call-to-action button that allows users to add apps to the collection.
 The add apps call to action should always appear after the "Make visible" toggle and before any apps on the create/edit collection screen.
 * The user should be able to delete a collection.
 The button for deleting a collection should always appear at the bottom.
 * Once a user adds an app an icon should appear allowing the user to change the background of the collection.
+This background should be randomly generated.
 * Any apps that have been added should show up as icons on the graphic.
 The first app added should be added as the center app.
 The second app added should be in the 2nd slot (slot to the left of the center slot).
 The 3rd app added should be in the 4th slot (slot to the right of the center slot.
 The 4th app should be added to the 1st slot and the 5th app should be in 5th and final slot.
 * Apps should be listed underneath the add apps call-to-action.
 * App listing should have a remove icon and icon that indicates that listing can be moved up in down in order.